629-Honey Bees and Blueberry Pollination

 PB = 14.5 + (7.8 * HB) + (17.7* NB)

 All of the above estimates can be used to determine whether the bee foraging force (native bee or honey bee) is adequate for pollination, given that there are no serious problems with blueberry plant species incompatibility.
 However, the decision to invest in commercial pollination is more complicated than it appears.
 First of all, evaluating the native bee densities in a particular field in one year may not be a good index of the bee densities two years from that instance when the field is in bloom again.
-Native bee populations can fluctuate in lowbush blueberry fields considerably from one year to the next (from 2-10 times).
-At this point there is no means of accurately predicting the density of native bee populations into the future.
+Native bee populations can fluctuate in lowbush blueberry fields considerably from one year to the next (from two-ten times).
+At this point, there is no means of accurately predicting the density of native bee populations into the future.
 Unfortunately, honey bee contracts usually have to be made during the fall or winter before bloom and so there isn’t very much lead time for instantaneous decision making.
 There are two possible benefits to measuring your native bee densities.
 The first is to assess fields in the early bloom stage immediately before honey bee hives arrive.
 In this case, judgments can be made regarding the relative strength of native bee populations in each field and then honey bee hives can be apportioned to each field relative to the native bee strength, putting more hives in the fields that have the lowest native bee populations.
 This practice is only practical if hives are not placed in fields until 20-25% bloom (the recommendation).
-The second use of estimating native bee populations in a particular field is to gather long-term data on the bee populations for a given field (5-10 years) to establish the risk (1 year in 10 years or 3 years out of 10 years) that poor pollination will result in the absence of honey bees.
+The second use of estimating native bee populations in a particular field is to gather long-term data on the bee populations for a given field (five-ten years) to establish the risk (one year in ten years or three years out of ten years) that poor pollination will result in the absence of honey bees.
 This would be a good practice in small fields that may have high native bee densities most years.